kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

   - What if the machine crashes while our program is updating a record?
   - What if we want to replicate the database on multiple machines for high availability?

-Based on the concerns, the sample system is problematic, so this is the motivation for using a database management system.
+These concerns are the motivation for using a database management system.

-## Database management System
+## Database Management System

-A **database management system (DBMS)** is software that allows applications to store and analyze information in a database.
-A general-purpose DBMS enables the definition, creation, querying, update, and administration of databases under some **data model**.
+A **database management system (DBMS)** is software that allows applications to interact with databases.
+The DBMS manages the operations (e.g., definition, creation, querying, update, and administration) of a database under some **data model** and is responsible for ensuring data consistency and integrity.

 ### Data Model

-A **data model** is a collection of concepts describing data in a database.
-- Samples: relational (most common), NoSQL (key/value, graph, document/object, wide-column/column-family), array/matrix/vectors (for machine learning)
+A **data model** is a collection of concepts that describe how data is organized in a database.
+Examples of data models include relational, NoSQL (key/value, graph, document/object, wide-column/column-family), and array/matrix/vectors (for machine learning)

-A **schema** is a description of a particular data collection using a given data model.
+A **schema** is a description of a database using a specific data model.

 ### Early DBMSs

-Early database applications were challenging to build and maintain on available DBMSs (e.g., IDS, IMS, CODASYL) in the 1960s because there was a tight coupling between logical and physical layers.

-The logical layer describes the database's entities and attributes, while the physical layer describes how to store those entities and attributes (e.g., hash table or tree structure).
-Today, DBMS automatically decides the physical layer based on the definition of the logical layer.
-However, early on, the application code defined the physical layer, so if we wanted to change the physical layer the application was using, we would have to change all of the code to match the new physical layer.
-Also, programmers had to roughly know what queries the application would execute before implementing the DBMS, which means it is not a general DBMS, and they cannot maintain and extend easily.

-Edgar Frank "Tedd" Codd, a mathematician working at IBM Research in the late 1960s, noticed that IBM's developers spent their time rewriting database programs every time the database's schema or layout changed.
-So, in 1969, he proposed a relational model to avoid this.
+In the early days of database management systems, the application code tightly coupled with the DBMS, meaning that changes to the database schema or physical structure (e.g., changing hash table to tree structure) would require changes to the application code.
+Tedd Codd, a mathematician working at IBM Research in the late 1960s, noticed the problems with early DBMSs and proposed the relational model in 1969 to avoid these issues.
+This separated the logical and physical layers of the database, making it easier to change the physical layer without changing the application code, and making it easier to maintain and extend the DBMS.

 ## Relational Model